Lambert-Nguyen/cosmo-management/docs/features/chat/CHAT_SYSTEM_COMPLETION_REPORT.md

 ## 🎉 Executive Summary

-The internal chat system for AriStay has been **fully implemented and tested**.
+The internal chat system for Cosmo has been **fully implemented and tested**.
 The system provides real-time messaging capabilities for both web and iOS Flutter clients, with a focus on security, scalability, and developer experience.

 ### Key Achievements